krzysztofarendt/building3d/README.md

 - [ ] `Solid` should find polygons with reversed order of vertices and fix it
 - [ ] Accurate center of weight for Solid (but is it even needed?)
 - [ ] Export/import to/from STL (and other formats?)
-- [ ] Try plotly instead of mayavi2
 - [ ] Try PyVista instead of mayavi2
 - [ ] Speed up mayavi2: https://docs.enthought.com/mayavi/mayavi/tips.html#acceleration-mayavi-scripts
 - [ ] https://github.com/meshpro/pygalmesh